fluid-project/handbook.floeproject.org/README.md

 1. Install the required NPM packages: `npm install`
 2. Run the build script: `npm run build`
-3. Upload the contents of the `./dist/` directory to the web root of your server.
+3. Upload the contents of the `./_site/` directory to the web root of your server.

-If you make changes to the website, repeat step 2 to build the website and upload any changed files from the `./dist/` directory to the web root of your server.
+If you make changes to the website, repeat step 2 to build the website and upload any changed files from the `./_site/` directory to the web root of your server.

 ## Notes

-Modifications can be made to any source file or directory except for the contents of the `./dist/` directory.
-The `./dist/` directory is not versioned since it contains the built website that Eleventy generates from the source files, and  files in `dist` are overwritten at build time.
+Modifications can be made to any source file or directory except for the contents of the `./_site/` directory.
+The `./_site/` directory is not versioned since it contains the built website that Eleventy generates from the source files, and  files in `_site` are overwritten at build time.

 ### Trivet